defcon8/WAARD/README.md

-Aura is a desktop environment that runs inside a webbrowser.
+WAARD which stands for Web Accelerated Advanced Roaming Desktop is a desktop environment that runs inside a webbrowser.
 It has the look and feel of popular operating systems.
 It consists of a windows manager (icons and windows) and a virtual FAT32 like filesystem.

 Possible applications: